Assistance/ Emotional Support Animals and Service Animals for a Person with a Disability

 • A statement from an appropriate treating medical professional regarding the relationship between the student's disability and the assistance the animal provides.
 The assistance performed by the animal must be directly related to the student's documented disability.

-Students requesting an ESA must complete the following:
+Students requesting an ESA must do the following:

 1) Complete a Pre-Intake Form

-2) Meet with Educational Accessibility.
-You can make an appointment at uartsaccess.youcanbook.me.
+2) Meet with the Director of Educational Accessibility.
+Make an appointment at uartsaccess.youcanbook.me.

 Please see our written policy on Support Animals at UArts: Support Animal Policy at UArts